 You may need or may not need a residence permit to study at International People’s College.
 Below, we have briefly listed the rules for Nordic citizens, European citizens and citizens outside the European Union.
 Please note that if you are accepted at our Danish Folk High School, you will receive instructions and we will guide you as what to do.
+While we are happy to provide guidance, it is your responsibility to follow up and make sure that you are staying in Denmark legally.
 If you have questions, please feel free to contact us by email.

 If you are from Norway, Sweden, Iceland, Finland, you do not need to apply for a visa.
 Remember to bring your national ID or health insurance card – as well as your passport.